-Platform: Office 365
+- Platform: Office 365

 - Email Security Bypassed: IronPort

-Payload: Malicious Link
+- Payload: Malicious Link

 At first glance, this email looks to be coming from Facebook Mail.
 The email informs the recipient that there have been reports of the recipient’s page violating Facebook policies.
 Through a legitimate Facebook link, the attacker provides a way for the recipient to appeal the supposed “violations,” stating that appeals will only be accepted within 48 hours.

 With additional research, there are a few indicators that this is in fact the start of a phishing attack.

-Email Attack: Although the email is actually coming from a random Gmail account, the attacker changes the display name to “Facebook Mail” to deceive the recipient.
+Although the email is actually coming from a random Gmail account, the attacker changes the display name to “Facebook Mail” to deceive the recipient.
 The attacker also uses a real Facebook link leading to a real Facebook page.
 It is only after following the link on this page that the recipient will be redirected from the actual Facebook website.

 When the recipient fills this out and clicks submit, they are led to the last step of the attack.
 The final landing page looks like a legitimate Facebook login page, stating “you must log in to continue,” but the domain remains “appealing6608[.]xyz,” instead of “facebook.com.”
 It is here that, if the login is filled out, the attacker gains the recipient’s Facebook credentials.

 To make this attack effective, the attacker uses a real Facebook link in their email, possibly causing the recipient to believe this was a real email from Facebook and a safe link to follow.
 Further, the attack conceals the link provided on the original landing page.
 The link appears as though it will lead to another Facebook website, but instead leads to a phishing site.
-It is only after the recipient follows the link in the original landing page that they may realize that this is not a legitimate email, as they are redirected from Facebook.com.
+It is only after the recipient follows the link in the original landing page that they may realize that this is not a legitimate email, as they are redirected from the Facebook website.
 The final landing page that the recipient is faced with, where they are asked to input their credentials, looks nearly identical to the real Facebook login page.